jjcarrier/PS-HelpParser/README.md

 ## Description

-Provides a generic solution for parsing a given command's `help` command output.
+Provides a generic solution for parsing a given command's `help` documentation.
 This is primarily intended as a helper for quickly providing tab-completion support for arbitrary cmd/bash-centric CLI tools.